-On behalf of Conoco Phillips Company (COP), Delta Consultants (Delta) has prepared this work plan proposing the abandonment of two monitoring wells (MW-1 and MW-2A), installing two replacement monitoring wells (MW-1AR and MW-1BR), and a Cone Penetration Test (CPT) boring confirming the hotspot near the original boring of CPT-01 in order to further determine the petroleum hydrocarbon impact to the groundwater on-site and down-gradient of the site located at 1629 Webster Street in Alameda, California (Figure 1).
+On behalf of COP, Delta has prepared this work plan proposing the abandonment of two monitoring wells (MW-1 and MW-2A), installation of two replacement monitoring wells (MW-1AR and MW-1BR), installing two (2) new monitoring wells (MW-7 and MW-8), advance one cone penetration test (CPT) boring to confirm the methyl tertiary butyl ether (MTBE) impact to the groundwater near the original CPT boring (CPT-01), and the installation of a temporary ozone sparge well (TSP-1) for feasibility testing, if warranted by the CPT boring.
+Four additional ozone injection wells (OS-1 through OS-4) will be installed pending the results of the additional CPT boring and the feasibility test in order to remediate the petroleum hydrocarbon impact to the groundwater on-site and down-gradient of the site located at 1629 Webster Street in Alameda, California (Figure 1).

 The vertical extent of the petroleum hydrocarbon impact to the soil and the groundwater has been defined.
 Additionally, it appears that the hydrocarbon plume at this site has commingled with the hydrocarbon plume originating from the up-gradient Shell station and has migrated off-site, down-gradient of this site.
-The proposed locations of the new and replacement monitoring wells MW-1AR and MW-1BR, five (5) monitoring wells (MW-7, MW-8, MW-9, MW-10, and MW-11), one (1) ozone sparge well (TSP-1), and the CPT boring are shown on Figure 2.
+Therefore, Delta is proposing the installation of four ozone injection wells for the purpose of remediation of the petroleum hydrocarbon impact to the groundwater beneath the site and down-gradient of the site.
+The proposed locations of the replacement monitoring wells MW-1AR and MW-1BR, two new (2) monitoring wells (MW-7 and MW-8), the ozone sparge test well, and the four ozone injection wells are shown on Figure 2.